-- (1) The IDP will be reviewed by the Rural Intermunicipal Development Plan Committee within 3 years of adoption, and will make recommendations to the formal IDP Review process that will occur within 4 years after adoption. - (2) Either municipality may propose amendments to the IDP at any time, and third-party requests to amend the IDP will be considered. - (3) Should circumstances arise that result in the repeal of this IDP, both municipalities shall repeal the IDP, and replace with a new IDP as required under the Municipal Government Act, RSA 2000, as amended.
+- (1) The IDP will be reviewed by the Rural Intermunicipal Development Plan Committee within 3 years of adoption, and will make recommendations to the formal IDP Review process that will occur within 4 years after adoption. - (2) Should the North Saskatchewan Regional Plan be adopted prior to the IDP review period, the municipalities agree to review any potential impacts and discuss amendments necessary for compliance. - (3) Either municipality may propose amendments to the IDP at any time, and third-party requests to amend the IDP will be considered. - (4) Should circumstances arise that result in the repeal of this IDP, both municipalities shall repeal the IDP, and replace with a new IDP as required under the Municipal Government Act, RSA 2000, as amended.